iluwatar/java-design-patterns/ambassador/README.md

 ## Applicability

-Ambassador is applicable when working with a legacy remote service which cannot be modified or would be extremely difficult to modify.
+Ambassador is applicable when working with a legacy remote service that cannot be modified or would be extremely difficult to modify.
 Connectivity features can be implemented on the client avoiding the need for changes on the remote service.

 * Ambassador provides a local interface for a remote service.
-* Ambassador provides logging, circuit breaking, retries and security on the client.
+* Ambassador provides logging, circuit breaking, retries, and security on the client.

 ## Typical Use Case